dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

 The organization and stack of the project are assumed to be identical to the droplet's organization and stack.

-### Reserved IP address

-If `reservedIpId` or `reservedIpStack` are set in the stack config, the corresponding reserved IP address will be associated with the droplet.

-If `reservedIpId` is defined, then it will be assumed to be the id of the reserved IP.

-If `reservedIpId` is not defined, then `reservedIpStack` is examined.

-`reservedIpStack` is expected to be in the form of `[project][:id_output`]`, where:

-* `project` is the name of the Pulumi project where the reserved IP was provisioned.
-The default value is `<%= prefix %>--do-resources`.
-* `id_output` is the name of the output that represents the reserved IP's id.
-The default value is `reservedIpId`.

-The organization and stack of the reserved IP are assumed to be identical to the droplet's organization and stack.

-### Block volume

-If `blockVolumeId` or `blockVolumeStack` are set in the stack config, the volume will be attached to the droplet.

-The block volume is mounted in the `/mnt/data` folder.

-If `blockVolumeId` is defined, then it will be assumed to be the id of the block volume.
-The name of the block volume will be read from the `blockVolumeName` stack config variable.

-If `blockVolumeId` is not defined, and if `blockVolumeStack` is defined, then `blockVolumeStack` is examined.

-`blockVolumeStack` is expected to be in the form of `[project][:id_output, name_output`]`, where:

-* `project` is the name of the Pulumi project where the volume was provisioned.
-The default value is `<%= prefix %>-do-resources`.
-* `id_output` is the name of the output that represents the volume's id.
-The default value is `volumeId`.
-* `name_output`: is the name of the output that represents the volume's name.
-The default value is `volumeName`.

-The organization and stack of the volume are assumed to be identical to the droplet's organization and stack.

 ### VPC